 There is no shortage of candidates so I am presenting a couple of mature offerings followed by some modern projects.

 Most free products only offer a narrow range of screen emulations, typically vt100, linux or xterm.
 As a full time support analyst, I considered support for the following features as my essential criteria.

-- Configureable function key sequences
+- Configurable function key sequences

-- Configureable answerback message
+- Configurable answerback message

 - Local printing

-Without the abovementioned accessing or supporting legacy-green-screen-systems is likely to be problematic.
+Without the abovementioned accessing or supporting, legacy-green-screen-systems is likely to be problematic.

-Other Free Terminal Emulators:
+Other Free Terminal Emulators

 The following two packages I reviewed just missed a recommendation, but remain on my watch list.

 Poderosa provides a modern tabbed environment offering vt100/xterm/kterm emulations and the ability to extend with plugins.
 It offers no obvious support for my criteria, but proved robust as a basic terminal emulator with a useful context menu available from right click.
 Another interesting feature is auto complete based on previously typed commands.
 This may be of interest to system administrators or those requiring basic remote access.
 Requires .NET v2 to be installed.
 Unfortunately this project seems to have gone the way of the Dodo with no updates since 2006.
 This is a great shame for a project that could easily have become my hands down winner over time.